Our 2018 report can be viewed here

 It’s our duty to minimize the impact our operations have on our shared environment, to safeguard the wellbeing of our communities and to protect the wider world.
 We take pride in investing in innovative technologies that help reduce carbon emissions and noise pollution.
 We work to decrease our use of diesel, using renewable energy wherever possible, and we manage every aspect of our environmental risk carefully.
 We also help raise awareness of environmental issues across our local communities.

-We have invested over $500 million in hybrid power systems that partly use solar power.
-Not only do they improve network availability, they reduce our CO2 emissions and our dependency on diesel.
-We've also developed cutting-edge operating centers to monitor our tower sites - such as power, access and diesel supply - in real time, to ensure our diesel deliveries are as efficient as possible.
-Through these new hybrid power solutions, we saved over 450 million kilograms of CO2 emissions in 2017 and 2018.
+Across our tower sites, wherever possible, we deploy solar and hybrid power sources and deep cycle battery technology to reduce our CO2 emissions and dependency on diesel, while also improve network availability.
+We have developed cutting-edge network operating centers to monitor our tower sites - such as power, access and diesel supply - in real time, to ensure our diesel deliveries are as efficient as possible.
+In 2019, through these hybrid power solutions, we saved 320 million kilograms of CO2 emissions and recycled 39,934 batteries.